Cancer-Net PCa-Seg: Benchmarking Deep Learning Models for Prostate Cancer Segmentation Using Synthetic Correlated Diffusion Imaging: Results

 Swin UNETR, despite its transformer-based architecture, demonstrated moderate segmentation performance improvements over the U-Net with a DSC of $73.46 \pm 1.8$ relative to its higher parameter count (6.30 million) and inference time (0.0021 seconds).
 This limits its applicability in real-time or resource constrained scenarios for PCa segmentation.

 Attention U-Net exhibited a notable improvement over the baseline U-Net, with the second highest DSC of $74.82 \pm 2.0$ and a slight increase in parameters (1.99 million) and inference time (0.0015 seconds).
-This suggests that the attention mechanism effectively enhances PCa feature selection for identifying tumor lesions without substantially increasing complexity.
+This suggests that the attention mechanism effectively enhances feature selection for identifying the prostate gland without substantially increasing complexity.

 The LightM-UNet's performance was comparable to the U-Net with a DSC of $71.38 \pm 1.5$, 2.30 million total parameters, and inference time of 0.0016 seconds per patient volume.
-Despite its architectural innovations, its marginal performance difference relative to the baseline U-Net suggest that the design advantages of the LightM-UNet may not be fully leveraged by the training pipeline.
+Despite its architectural innovations, its marginal performance difference relative to the baseline U-Net suggests that the design advantages of the LightM-UNet may not be fully leveraged by the training pipeline.